joeroe/fieldwalkr/README.md

 # fieldwalkr

-`fieldwalkr` is a simulation framework for spatial surveys (fieldwalking in archaeologists' jargon), intended to be useful for exploring, designing, and evaluation sampling strategies.
+`fieldwalkr` is a tool for designing and evaluating sampling strategies in spatial survey (*fieldwalking* in archaeological jargon).
+It contains functions for simulating the effect of different survey units, sampling methods and detection functions on the estimation of randomly generated or observed point processes.

 ## Installation